sunaku/md2man/README.markdown

     your_roff_output = markdown.render(your_markdown_input)

 ------------------------------------------------------------------------------
-Specification
+Document Format
 ------------------------------------------------------------------------------

-Redman introduces the following additions to the core [Markdown] language:
+md2man introduces the following additions to the core [Markdown] language:

   * If a paragraph's first or subsequent lines are uniformly indented by two spaces, then it is considered to be a "tagged paragraph" and its body is